Quantum cryptography with classical communication: parallel remote state preparation for copy-protection, verification, and more: Introduction

+The question of parallel rigidity has been studied extensively in the literature on quantum self-testing~\cite{coudron2016parallel, coladangelo2016parallel, linearity, natarajan2018low}, where one considers a setting of two non-communicating provers.
+Unfortunately, those techniques are not immediately transferable to the setting we consider here, namely a single computationally bounded prover.

 Some progress towards the question of parallel rigidity for single computationally bounded provers was made in~\cite{self-testing}, which gives a protocol that allows a classical verifier to certify that a quantum prover must have prepared and measured a Bell state, i.e.~an entangled 2-qubit quantum state.
 This has since been applied to device-independent quantum key distribution~\cite{metger2021device} and oblivious transfer~\cite{broadbent2021device}, and been extended to work for magic states~\cite{mizutani2021computational}.
 The protocol from~\cite{self-testing} uses a 2-fold parallel repetition of~\cite{rsp} (with additional steps to allow for the certification of an entangled state, not just product states).
 As part of their soundness proof,~\cite{self-testing} do show a kind of parallel rigidity result for 2 instances of the RSP protocol.
 However, their method does not generalise to an $n$-fold parallel repetition without an exponential decay in parameters.
 Hence, for our $n$-fold parallel rigidity proof, new techniques are needed.
 We give a more detailed comparison between our new parallel rigidity proof and the method in~\cite{self-testing} at the end of \ref{sec:proof_sketch}.
+We note that in independent concurrent work,~\cite{parallel_epr} also gave an $n$-fold parallel rigidity proof in the computational setting, but the class of states they deal with is different from random BB84 pairs and they do not consider the dequantisation of cryptographic protocols.

 In addition to this line of work focused on rigidity statements, application-specific dequantisations were already considered for private-key quantum money~\cite{radian2022semi}, certifiable deletion of quantum encryption~\cite{hiroka2021quantum} and secure software leasing~\cite{kitagawa2021secure}.
 In all these cases the authors derived the desired security statement from properties of trapdoor claw-free functions, a cryptographic primitive which is also the basis of our RSP protocol.
 While this is less generic and modular than our approach and requires a new analysis for each application, it does have the advantage that one can obtain \emph{negligible} security, whereas with RSP we obtain inverse polynomial security.
 We comment more on the possibility of negligible security from RSP-like primitives in~\ref{sec:discussion}.